Skip to main content

 Applying for Patent Protection

-Unlike a copyright, a patent does not arise and receive protection automatically.
+Unlike a copyright, an invention does not arise and receive patent protection automatically.
 An inventor must apply for a patent.
 The inventor must apply within one year of publicly disclosing the invention, such as by publishing a description of the invention or offering it for sale.

-An inventor, or their attorney, generally makes a preliminary patent search before applying for a patent.
+An inventor (or the inventor’s attorney) generally makes a preliminary patent search before applying for a patent.
 This determines if it is practical to proceed with the application.
 The inventor then submits the application and a non-refundable fee to the U.S. Patent and Trademark Office.

 At the USPTO, patent examiners review the patent for patent eligibility.
 If granted, the inventor pays another fee.
 The government then publishes a description of the invention and its use.

 Only a patent attorney or patent agent may prosecute patents before the Patent and Trademark Office.
-Only those with a degree in certain technical or scientific fields can be patent agents.
+Only someone with a degree in certain technical or scientific fields is a patent agent.

 Patent Protection Length

-Utility and plant patents last for twenty years from the application date.
-Design patents last for fifteen years.
+Utility and plant patents last 20 years from the application date.
+Design patents last fifteen years.
 If the owner of a utility patent does not pay maintenance fees, the patent will expire earlier.

 After a patent expires, the invention becomes public property.
 Public property means the invention is for use or sale by anyone.
-For example, after the patent on Tylenol expired, other pharmaceutical companies began producing generic versions of the drug.
+For example, after the patent on Tylenol expired, other pharmaceutical companies began producing a generic version of the drug.

 Patent Infringement

-If an inventor thinks someone is using their patented invention without permission, they may take legal action by bringing a lawsuit against the infringer.
+If an inventor thinks someone uses their patented invention without permission, they may take legal action by bringing a lawsuit against the infringer.
 If the federal court agrees, it may award the patent holder:

 • Costs, such as court filing fees and associated costs with the trial